VERSO-UVM/ORCA/ORCA_Handbook.md

 ORCA provides faculty, graduate students, and community organizations with product and development support to enhance the public value of their research and address collective community needs.
 Under the supervision of the Director of VERSO, who also offers mentorship and guidance, ORCA aims to empower the next generation of leaders while fostering innovation and social impact.

 ## Culture
+ORCA is a place where we encourage creative leaps to solve problems that likely have never been solved before.
+In order to do that you must be empowered to take risks, try new things and be given the space to figure out roadblocks.
+By having a set of rule
+Create Raving Fans
+Be Curious, not Judgemental

 ## Organizational Structure
+the VERSO Director is the supervisor for all students that are working on ORCA tasks either for a paid internship or for credit report.
+Questions about compensation, taking time off, disciplinary actions or other administrative tasks should go to them.

+All leadership positions (with "lead" in the title) also will go to the VERSO Director for project assigment and tasks.
+Leads can work together to create tasks for each other as well.

+The Team Leads
 ## Pods
 ORCA is built around the idea of Pods, or groups of students working together to solve problems.
 In real working environments, teamwork is a vital skill.
-We hope to grow ORCA members abilities to work together collaboratively and learn how to instictually reach out to peers to troubleshoot problem and validate their work.
+We hope to grow ORCA members abilities to work together collaboratively and learn how to instinctively reach out to peers to troubleshoot problem and validate their work.

 ## Roles